If successful, this new device utilizing stem cells will be the “functional cure” for type 1 diabetes.

 For nearly two decades, researchers in the healthcare industry have tried finding a way for stem cells to replace traditional treatments.
 They have worked endlessly to figure out how to get stem cells to function inside the body.

 That could all be changing soon if one San Diego-based medical device company, Viacyte, succeeds in developing a device that uses stem cells to treat, and in a way cure, the condition for good.
+For overactive bladder problems often associated with diabetes, Myrbetriq can help.
+You can check the Myrbetriq price with Pharmaserve.

 The PEC–Direct Implant